What is the symposium?

 - Late applications will not be considered

-- Capstone Project – a program specific course that requires at least one semester of research.
+- Capstone Project – a program specific course that requires at least one semester of research or project/product development.
 Typically includes either a written report or a presentations at the end of the semester.

 - Debate – a formalized argument on a particular topic where two or more participants provide opposing arguments.